ellemouton/bitcoin_play/docs/Theory.md

 ### 1.4 The Lightning Network

 The Lightning Network is made up of nodes connected by payment channels and enables micropayments to occur between any two nodes on the network as long as there is a path of payment channels between these nodes.
 The Lightning Network uses a combination of payment channel technology and a type of smart contract called a Hash Time Lock Contract (HTLC).
 A simple example will be used to explain how the Lighting Network can be used for secure payments across the peer-to-peer network.
-The details of this section can be found in \parencite{mastering_bitcoin}.
+The details of this section can be found in [1].

 #### Example